contrast-zone/t-rewriter.js/readme.md

     —————————————————————————————————
              A1 /\ A2 /\ ...

 We will refer to this rule as a *resolution abduction* rule.
-Be sure to get familiar with this rule because we will use it in the following section to extract grammar rules from CNF based grammar language.
+Be sure to get familiar with this rule because we will use it in further sections to extract grammar rules from logic based grammar language.

 #### 2.2.4. applying logic to parsing